School Safety and Belonging

 - District-wide training on trauma-informed practices.

-- A team of mental health staff within the District has been trained in threat assessment protocol.
+- A team of mental health staff within the district has been trained in threat assessment protocol.

 - Additional staff completed SAP (Student Assistance Program) training.